witchapong/product-embedding-viz/README.md

-# product-embedding-viz
-This repo shows product embedding derived from two training task as follows:
+This repo presents visualisation of product embedding derived from two training task including:
+1. collaborative filtering for user recommendation
+2. product category prediction for similar product recommendation